Croatia Photography Tour – itinerary

 Skyline view of the old town of Šibenik at dusk.

-After Trogir, we will spend a large part of the day in Split and tour the city accompanied by a local guide.
+After breakfast, we will head to Split and tour the city accompanied by a local guide.
 Split is centered on the ancient Roman Palace of the Emperor Diocletian from 4th century, another UNESCO World Heritage Site.
-We will explore the monumental court called the Peristyle (designed with a prominent Venetian influence), underground complex of the Diocletian’s Palace, the Jupiter’s Temple, and the Cathedral of St. Domnius.
-Later in the day we will leave for Dubrovnik, 260 km to the south-east.
-Overnight in Dubrovnik.
+We will explore the monumental court called the Peristyle (designed with a prominent Venetian influence), impressive underground complex of the Diocletian’s Palace, the Jupiter’s Temple, and the Cathedral of St. Domnius

 The Prokurative square in Split, Croatia